filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 lotus-miner sectors list
 ```

-Any ongoing sealing operation will be restarted from the last checkpoint (usually corresponds to the start of the current sealing phase).
-Given that sealing is time consuming, you may decide to wait for some soon-to-finish stages to happen before the restart.
+Any ongoing sealing operation will be restarted from the last checkpoint, and usually corresponds to the start of the current sealing phase.
+Given that sealing is time consuming, you should wait for some stages that are close to finishing before restarting your miner.

 ### Restarting the miner